mogrady-git/Useful-Tools-And-Resources/README.md

 - https://egghead.io/ - Concise screencast video tutorials that cover the best tools, libraries, and frameworks that modern javascript web developers can use to code more effectively
 - https://www.traversymedia.com/ - WEB DEVELOPMENT TUTORIALS & COURSES
 - https://www.shl.com/shldirect/en/practice-tests/ - Preemployment Online Tests
+- https://www.freecodecamp.org/news/ - Learn to code at home.
+Build projects.
+Earn certifications.
+- https://css-tricks.com/ - Daily articles about CSS, HTML, JavaScript, and all things related to web design and development.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 Microsoft and Cloud